Lightning Lane Multi Pass Priorities at Animal Kingdom

 What Does This Mean For You?

-1. I’d generally not recommend using LLMP at Animal Kingdom.
-But on high crowd level days later this fall and winter, and especially if you tend to miss rope drop, it could be worth it even if you only get reservations for Kilimanjaro Safaris and Na’vi River Journey.
+- I’d generally not recommend using LLMP at Animal Kingdom.
+But on high crowd level days later during spring break or the summer, and especially if you tend to miss rope drop, it could be worth it even if you only use reservations for Kilimanjaro Safaris and Na’vi River Journey.

-2. There are so many other things to do in Animal Kingdom that have higher overall satisfaction than the LLMP attractions that I’m tempted to just say forget LLMP in all circumstances and go hit the trails or watch Flights of Wonder and spend your time getting Wilderness Explorer badges.
+- There are so many other things to do in Animal Kingdom that have higher overall satisfaction than the LLMP attractions that I’m tempted to just say forget LLMP in all circumstances and go hit the trails or watch Feathered Friends in Flight and spend your time getting Wilderness Explorer badges.
 You’ll have a full and informative day without the hassle of long queues and booking reservations.

 Have you used Lightning Lane Multi Pass at Animal Kingdom?
 Do you agree with these rankings or would yours be different?
 Let me know in the comments!